UpStride/engine/README.md

  $f_i$ is the non-linear function

-With the way we encode hypercomplex tensor, the non-linear hypercomplex layer is the same as the real layer.
+With the way we encode hypercomplex tensors, the non-linear hypercomplex layer is the same as the real layer.
 The sum in the previous equation is handled naturally as all blades are stacked along the batch axis.
 However, there are some exceptions, such as BatchNormalization and Dropout.
 We describe those in the following two sections.

 ### BatchNormalization